paperless-ngx/paperless-ngx/docs/setup.md

 Paperless-ngx modified the database schema slightly, however, these changes can be reverted while keeping your current data, so that your current data will be compatible with original Paperless.
+Thumbnails were also changed from PNG to WEBP format and will need to be re-generated.

 Execute this: